zonxa/seal/SecurityBestPractices.md

 * Use Seal to encrypt and manage access to that key.

 This setup gives you the ability to **rotate or update** the Seal key servers in your threshold configuration, without needing to re-encrypt the data itself.
 You only need to re-encrypt the small, symmetric key.
 This is particularly useful for data that must remain accessible for years, or that is stored immutably on systems like Walrus.

+## Use the symmetric key from the `encrypt` API with care

+The Seal SDK’s `encrypt` API returns a symmetric key used to encrypt your data.
+If you decide to keep this key - for example, to support disaster recovery - store it securely and follow strict security practices.
+Alternatively, you may return the key to the user instead of storing it yourself.
+In that case, the user must take responsibility for securely managing the key to prevent any leaks.

+Anyone who retains this key is responsible for keeping it secure.
+If the key is leaked, unauthorized parties may gain access to the encrypted data.

+> [!NOTE]
+> This symmetric key is distinct from the one used in the layered encryption pattern.

 ## Understand the risks of leaked decryption keys